cbarlas/TradingCardGame/README.md

 # TradingCardGame
-A code case for a simple trading card game.
+A code case for a simple text based trading card game.